How do you say your name?

 You should make a Smile movie!
 Are they making a Smile movie?
 What about a Drama movie?

 Ha ha, I have absolutely no control over that.
-If a film or television studio wants to purchase the rights to make Smile or Drama into a TV show or a movie, they are welcome to do so, but that means entering a crazy Hollywood process that I would have very little to do with.
+If a film or television studio wants to purchase the rights to make any of my books into a TV show or a movie, they are welcome to do so, but that means entering a crazy Hollywood process that I would have very little to do with.
 If there is ever news on this front, you can bet I'll announce it here on my site!

 Can I see some pictures of you when you were a kid?